MarioFares/CS50/docs/README.md

 Once you click on an ebook displayed in the List Widget (the frame in the top right), its metadata will automatically be shown in the Details Frame (the bottom right frame).

-From there, you can change the any metadata you want except the `extension` and `size`.
+From there, you can change any metadata you want except the `extension` and `size`.

 Input your author, genre, and tags for a specific ebook and press on `Update`.
 If you messed around with the data but did NOT press `Update`, you can use `Restore`.
 ### Other Functions<a name="other"></a>